Brian-Magnuson/nico/docs/design/overview.md

 let p: @i32 = @x
 ```

-To dereference a raw pointer, use the `*` operator.
+To dereference a raw pointer, use the `^` operator.
 Because raw pointers can potentially point to invalid memory locations, dereferencing a raw pointer is considered unsafe and must be done within an `unsafe` block:
 ```
 unsafe:
-    let y = *p
+    let y = ^p
 ```

 Raw pointers are never implicitly dereferenced.
-You must always use the `*` operator to access the value.
+You must always use the `^` operator to access the value.

 The keyword `var` may be added to the `@` operator and pointer type to allow mutating the pointed-to value.
 This is separate from the mutability of the pointer itself, and you can use any combination of mutable and immutable pointers and pointed-to values: